scandindian/ai-insights/AI_TOOLS_USAGE.md

 - **Quick problem-solving** for common issues
 - **Documentation** and code organization

 However, domain-specific logic, performance optimization, and integration details still required significant manual work and expertise.
-The combination of AI assistance with human oversight and iteration proved most
+The combination of AI assistance with human oversight and iteration proved the most value.